Cole Davies

 Cole Davies (born August 28, 2007) is a New Zealand professional Motocross and Supercross racer.
-Davies made his professional debut in the 2025 AMA Supercross Championship.
+Davies is the 2026 AMA Supercross 250cc East & AMA Motocross 250cc champion.

 In his debut season, Davies was able to take his first professional supercross win, when he won the 250SX West class at the Seattle round.

 After travelling from New Zealand to America to compete in several rounds of the Supercross Futures amateur competition in 2023, Davies was picked up by the official Gas Gas amateur programme for 2024.
 Davies left Gas Gas after the Supercross Futures events in 2024, to join the Monster Energy Yamaha Star Racing team from that summer onwards.

 Career

 Amateur career

 Davies joined the Altherm JCR Yamaha team for the 2022 season in New Zealand, where he was able to win both of the classes he competed in.
 With the help of his sponsors, Davies competed in a limited campaign in the Supercross Futures class that supported the 2023 AMA Supercross Championship.
 At opening round, he was able to finish fourth on his debut in America and after making two further Supercross Futures entries in the year, signed for the official Gas Gas amateur team for 2024.

 The 2024 Supercross Futures season proved to be a breakthrough for Davies, winning the opening qualifying round as well as the championship-deciding finale in Salt Lake City.
 Following this, Davies joined the Monster Energy Yamaha Star Racing to compete in various amateur events in the United States.
 Competing in the Scouting Moto Combine events that supported several rounds of the 2024 AMA National Motocross Championship, winning the second event at Ironman Raceway.
 In addition, Davies was able to finish third in the 250 Pro Sport class at the AMA Amateur National Motocross Championship.